Margie Mixson

-Margie Mixson (née Grace; born July 12, 1927) is an American educator who served as the Second Lady of Florida from 1979 to 1987, and as the First Lady of Florida for three days alongside her husband Lieutenant Governor and Governor Wayne Mixson.
+Margie Mixson (née Grace; July 12, 1927 – December 27, 2023) was an American educator who served as the Second Lady of Florida from 1979 to 1987, and as the First Lady of Florida for three days alongside her husband Lieutenant Governor and Governor Wayne Mixson.

 Early life

 On July 12, 1927, Margie Grace was born to George Grace and Wilkie Bowen.
 Her great-grandfather Henry Bartlett Grace served as a Confederate army officer and aided in the foundation of Graceville, Florida.
 When she was 14 she met Wayne Mixson, who was 19.
 On December 27, 1947, she married Mixson in Graceville, Florida.

 Mixson graduated from Graceville High School, Florida State University with a bachelor's degree, and the University of Florida with a master's degree.
 During her education at Florida State University she became a member of Kappa Delta Pi.

 After graduating from university she started teaching English in Campbellton, Florida and at Graceville High School.
 She later served as an American Literature professor at Chipola College for thirty years until her husband was elected as the 12th Lieutenant Governor of Florida.